sauloaguiar/sauloaguiar.github.io/_posts/2015-02-13-Starting-Blog.md

 comments: true
 ---

-In this first blog post I'm going to help you setup Jekyll in a Koding.com account.<!--more-->
+In this first blog post I'm going to describe how to you setup Jekyll in a Koding.com account.<!--more-->

 To start this, make sure you already have your koding.com access.
 If you have some familiarity within linux terminal usage, it will be helpful too.